-Website loading speed is the first thing that influences the users’ opinion to stay there and continue reading your content or don’t waste much time and leave it immediately.
+Website speed optimization is the first thing that influences the users’ opinion to stay there and continue reading your content or don’t waste much time and leave it immediately.
 Nothing can be more boring on the web than waiting until the site loads.
 That is why it is very important always to check this speed and regularly speed up the site as much as possible using all existing variants.
 In this article, we want to share with you the ways to check the loading speed of your website and if it is necessary to improve it.

-Check the loading speed
+Check the Tools

 To protect the slow loading speed you should always check and monitor it.
 To do it you can use one of these ways: